 Why?
 An imbalance in the pelvic floor twists the lower uterine segment (are you seeing how these body structures are all related?).
 This asymmetry can lead to malpositions such as a brow presentation, a posterior baby, or a breech.
 However, it is most often associated with the asynclitic baby, the one whose tipped head makes vaginal birth a challenge with long pushing stages and perhaps a switch to cesarean delivery.

 Who does this?
-This can be learned from a fascial therapist or another professional who uses myofascial techniques, such as a chiropractor.
-The mother can even do it herself at home!
+This can be learned from a fascial therapist or another professional who uses Dynamic Body Balancing techniques taught by Dr. Carol Phillips, Chiropractor.
+A pregnant person and a birth partner can even do it themselves at home!

 How?
-The woman lays on her side so that her shoulders are one above the other and she is not tilted!
+The pregnant person lays on the side more comfortable to start with.
+Shoulders are one above the other and the pelvis is not tilted!
 She can’t be leaning back to look up at you, for instance.

 Her upper hip starts out directly above the other one.
 So her top leg is resting upon the lower leg.
 Her lower leg is straight as an arrow.
 Very straight.
 Her partner or her doula supports her shoulders so the top shoulder doesn’t tip forward.
 Face-to-face encouragement can be vital in labor and be the key to success!
 Don’t ask the laboring mother to do this without eye-to-eye contact and constant encouraging words!
 I’m serious!